sherlock-audit/2022-11-float-capital-judging/README.md

 **Evert0x**

 Downgrading to medium severity as it's clear to the judges a large part of the protocol is specifically engineered to handle this case.

+**rcstanciu**

+Prior discussion of this issue before the audit can be found here: https://github.com/sherlock-audit/2022-11-float-capital/blob/090c1096aacc0e7dc31bc1d00a82357f9c76fbd4/README.md?plain=1#L163 and https://youtu.be/UjgqyKQSz7s?t=1619